course-details-portlet

 The aim of this course is to explain today's and future challenges related to production of drinking water, such as climate change, a chemicalized world, flooding, population growth and urbanisation, and provides technological knowledge to handle these.
 While the focus is on Norwegian conditions, examples and cases from across Europe are shown as well.
 Technologies presented in the course are also very relevant for a better understanding of systems related to stormwater, road runoff, snowmelt, landfill leachate, industrial (waste)waters, aquaculture etc.

-The course introduces conventional and new emerging treatment technologies, covering physical, chemical and biological unit processes: Sedimentation and flotation, rapid filtration, membrane filtration, coagulation & flocculation, oxidation & disinfection, softening and hardening, corrosion control, adsorption and ion exchange, aeration and stripping and biological treatment.
+The course introduces conventional and new emerging treatment technologies, covering physical, chemical and biological unit processes: Sedimentation and flotation, sand filtration, membrane filtration, coagulation & flocculation, oxidation & disinfection, softening and hardening, corrosion control, adsorption and ion exchange, aeration and stripping and biological treatment.
 The role of each treatment process and its location in a typical treatment chain is discussed.
 All processes will be described by theory, models and design guidelines.

 Learning outcome